jennmez/changelog/README.md

 ### Week of Mon, 9/28

+- :computer: In Progress: Playing around with Adobe XD & designing wireframes
-- :art: Started a special branding project I'm working on for a business; not able to disclose more information at this time.
+- :art: In Progress: Started a special branding project I'm working on for a business; not able to disclose more information at this time.

 ### Week of Mon, 9/21